MrFriendCS/MrFriendCS.github.io/n5/N5-SDD-Summer/instructions2.md

-# N5 SDD Tasks - Summer 2024
+# N5 SDD - Summer Tasks

 ## Introduction

 There are over seven weeks between classes in June and August.
 There are four tasks below, about one every other week, to complete over the break.

-Replit will switch off the Education element at the end of July, so make sure your code is still accessible when this happens.
-An option would be to use [Thonny ](https://thonny.org/) or the [RPF Code Editor](https://editor.raspberrypi.org/en/) and save your code to OneDrive or OneNote.
+Use [Thonny](https://thonny.org/) or the [RPF Code Editor](https://editor.raspberrypi.org/en/) and save your code to OneDrive or OneNote.

 ## Task 1